jepainter/MilestoneProject4/README.md

 Travis Continuous Integration Testing: [![Build Status](https://travis-ci.org/jepainter/MilestoneProject4.svg?branch=master)](https://travis-ci.org/jepainter/MilestoneProject4)

+## Temporary note for the assessor (this section will be removed in future):

+- The website has various user types that have different priviledges in terms of actions they can take.
+For testing of the super user / administrative account (to populate and change details in the admin panel) please use the following log in information:
+    - Username:guestadmin
+    - Email: guestadmin@example.com
+    - Password: qazwsxedc1234
+- The information above is made available to the assessor to demonstrate the full functionality of the site, and will be changed once the assessment has been completed.
+- Other account types (regular user) can be assessed by registering a new account.
+- Visitor accounts need no registrations, and will demonstrate limited functionality of the site in line with previleges.

 ## Goal of the website

 The website created is a responsive and interactive auction and commerce website giving the user the opportunity to view artifacts on sale, place and adjust bids, outright purchase artifacts, compile a review for an artifact that is owned by them, as well as contribute to the history of an artifact that is owned by them.
 The site also supports the processing of successful bid or purchases for payment and recording the order information.